AndyDingo/PerthFurStats_TelegramBot/pfsTelegramBot/docs/readme.txt

 This program is licensed in accordance with the GPL. a copy of the GPL is included with this distribution and may be viewed in the 'docs' directory.
 Please view gpl.txt for more information.

-Uses the Telegram.Bot C# Library by MrRoundRobin.
+Uses the Telegram.Bot C# API library by MrRoundRobin.
+Uses the Newtonsoft.Json C# API library.

 +==================================+
 6. CREDITS